Table of Contents

 3. green naming convention for (lexical) local variables

-You can choose one of the following three possible rules you can subscribe to:
+You can choose one of the following three possible rules, one of which you may choose to subscribe to:

 Rule L1: In any emacs lisp file with